Rahul Singh (actor): Film & television

+Writer

+Singh is known for writing screenplays and dialogues including Sanjay Dutt starrer Kaante (2002) and Kachchi Sadak (2006).
+In addition, he writes and improvises his scenes in movies stating, "I improvise a lot of dialogues and scenes with the director's permission.
+Most of my dialogues are my improvisations."

+In 2014, he wrote the dialogues for two movies directed by Nila Madhab Panda.

+Theatre

-Singh has written and acted in stage plays for the Jagrut theatre group, which he founded.
+Singh has written and acted in stage plays for the 'Jagrut' theatre group, which he founded.
 He has directed and acted in nearly fifty stage plays fostering awareness for rising social issues.

 He has also performed in cultural festivals including Mood Indigo, and Malhar.
 Rahul has performed in The Shawl by David Mamet, Hamlet and The Merchant of Venice by Shakespeare, and The Black Cat by Edgar Allan Poe, among others.
 He has also performed in several classical and modern plays for the English theatre and Hindi theatre in the Oval House Theatre.